CIBC-Internal/python/Doc/c-api/bytes.rst

-.. highlightlang:: c
+.. highlight:: c

 .. _bytesobjects:

 Bytes Objects
 -------------

-These functions raise :exc:`TypeError` when expecting a bytes parameter and are called with a non-bytes parameter.
+These functions raise :exc:`TypeError` when expecting a bytes parameter and called with a non-bytes parameter.

-.. index:: object: bytes
+.. index:: pair: object; bytes

 .. c:type:: PyBytesObject